ducktown/duckietown.org/classes/2017/17-ETHZ/master.md

 $150 Duckiebot, a professional $10,000 go-cart, and a full-sized self-driving car?

+### Methodology

 To achieve that goal, it is necessary to create an architecture that has:

 * Scalable perception algorithms;
 * Scalable internal representations of the world;
 * Scalable planning algorithms;

-These three components should scale, up and down, with the resources available
+These three components should scale, up and down, with the resources available.

+For representations, one type of scaling is achieved with configuration parameters:
+For example, with low computation available, the map might have low resolution, and the resolution increases when there is more computation.
+Another type of scaling swaps in and out different "layers" of map.

+For perception and planning algorithms, likewise, the change can be either in parameters or in algorithms.

+#### Expected results

+An architecture that adapts to drive a Duckiebot (with a Raspberry PI 3 computer and 1 camera) and a self-driving car (with an nVidia Drive PX and 6 cameras).

 [idsc]: http://www.idsc.ethz.ch/
 [Emilio Frazzoli]: http://www.idsc.ethz.ch/the-institute/people/person-detail.html?persid=224034